 Take Keanu Reaves in the 1992 film adaptation of Dracula.
 He plays vampire hunter Jonathan Harker but everything about him is wrong for this role, most notably, his accent.

 Or Ginny Weasley in the Harry Potter films; she’s just a bit flat, isn’t she?
 We could be here all day discussing Harry Potter book vs movie.

 Money, money, money

-What are some of your favourite film adaptations?
+What are some of your favourite book to film adaptations?

 Pin now, read again later!